davidinoel/misc/feature-requests/HTTPSEverywhere.md

 <html>
   <body>
     <text>
-      &#91;0&#93;&nbsp;"Nonce reuse was a recent disclosed issue at the time this was originally written":&nbsp;<a href="https://gcm.tlsfun.de/">https://gcm.tlsfun.de/<a/><br/>
+      &#91;0&#93;&nbsp;"Nonce reuse was a recent disclosed issue at the time this was originally written"&nbsp;-&nbsp;&#91;<a href="https://gcm.tlsfun.de/">https://gcm.tlsfun.de/<a/>&#93;<br/>
       &#91;1&#93;&nbsp;"Vulnerabilities to compromise servers via flaws in TLS implementations aren't unheard of.
-CloudFlare et al. allow servers to send unencrypted traffic to them, whereupon they then encrypt it, relay it on to the end-user, leaving a number of hops open for compromise, and the end-user's none the wiser, and on.":&nbsp;<a href="https://www.google.com/">https://www.google.com/<a/><br/>
+CloudFlare et al. allow servers to send unencrypted traffic to them, whereupon they then encrypt it, relay it on to the end-user, leaving a number of hops open for compromise, and the end-user's none the wiser, and on."&nbsp;-&nbsp;&#91;<a href="https://www.google.com/">https://www.google.com/<a/>&#93;<br/>
     <text/>
    <body/>
 <html/>